 The respondents considered it expensive to hire a financial planner.
 They also preferred to handle their own finances.

 With so many resources available online, it’s easier than ever before to make informed choices concerning your individual personal retirement plan.

 Doing your own research gives you power.

-It may take some effort, but with today’s technology, you’re just a click away to being well informed.
+It may take some effort, but with today’s technology, you’re just a click away from being well-informed.

 Your retirement is your business.

-Rebel Retiree and I believe in taking charge of our own retirement, and think you should take charge of yours too.
+Rebel Retiree and I believe in taking charge of our own retirement and hope to inspire you to take charge of yours too.